A Christian Rationale for Diversity at Pepperdine

 Diversity is central to our mission and is essential to the health of our institution.
 A diverse university community of students, faculty, staff and board members enriches the learning experience for all, and prepares us for the multicultural world in which we reside.

-As stated by Dr. Ira Jolivet, Associate Professor, Religion Division, Seaver College:
+As stated by Dr. Ira Jolivet, Associate Professor, Religion and Philosophy Division, Seaver College:

 "Our mission articulates two commitments: one to the highest standards of academic excellence, and the other to Christian values.
 Both require respect for diverse peoples' worldviews."
 It also calls for us to lead by example.